ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ```

 Each test can populate the fields of the `PrecompileTest` struct to customize the test.
-This test uses a AllowList helper function
+This test uses an AllowList helper function
 `allowlist.RunPrecompileWithAllowListTests(t, Module, state.NewTestStateDB, tests)`
 which can run all specified tests plus AllowList test suites.
 If you don't plan to use AllowList,
-you can directly run as follows:
+you can directly run them as follows:

 ```go
 	for name, test := range tests {